MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

 1. Use the **Anchor** wizard to select the QR code anchor method.

-2. Print the anchor from the PDF file that the **Anchor** wizard creates.
+1. Print the anchor from the PDF file that the **Anchor** wizard creates.

-3. Attach the anchor to a physical object in the real world.
+1. Attach the anchor to a physical object in the real world.

-4. Gaze at the anchor on [!include[pn-hololens](../includes/pn-hololens.md)] to anchor the guide.
+1. Gaze at the anchor on HoloLens to anchor the guide.

 ## Set up a QR code anchor